aestrella293/My-Portfolio/README.md

 - HTML - Used to structure the web pages
 - CSS - Used to style the HTML
 - JavaScript - Used to make the pages interactive
+- Bootstrap - Used as a front-end framework to make the web pages faster and easier.